GitRudra/order_simulator/README.md

 2. The order consumer will poll for the order once the order.
 Once the order recived the consumer will cook the order instantly and send a message for pickup.
 3. The pickup service will receive a message with a delay randomly between 2 and 6 sec
-4. Once the pickup is done the order will be delivered instantly.
+4. Once the pickup is done, the order will be delivered instantly.

 ## How to run the code ?
 Run the main method in the class <code>src/main/java/org/css/order/launcher/OrderSimulatorLauncher.java</code>
 The method <code>simulateOrder</code> takes the value of ingestion rate.

+##Assumption
+1. There are only single producer which will be feed by a list of Order during producer creation.
+2. There might be multiple consumer and courier service

 ## Shelf manager
 For managing the cooked order in the shelf following logic has been implemented.